jpmckinney/lycopodium/README.md

 * [dedupe](https://github.com/open-city/dedupe) is a Python library to determine when two records are about the same thing.
 * [name-cleaver](https://github.com/sunlightlabs/name-cleaver) is a Python library to parse and standardize the names of people and organizations.

-## Bugs?
-Questions?

-This project's main repository is on GitHub: [http://github.com/opennorth/lycopodium](http://github.com/opennorth/lycopodium), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-Copyright (c) 2013 Open North Inc., released under the MIT license
+Copyright (c) 2013 James McKinney, released under the MIT license